KCL-BMEIS/OOP/week1.md

 ---

-# Useful shortcuts for 'micro' text editor
+# Useful shortcuts for the 'micro' text editor

 .columns[